 Do you have special pillows?
 Do I lie facedown?

 Is first trimester massage allowed?
 Is it ever too late to get a massage?

 How are your MTs trained in prenatal massage?

 Can I get DEEP TISSUE MASSAGE during

+Yes!
 We can’t tell you how many times we talk to women who were thoroughly disappointed in a prenatal massage experience simply because the therapist used very light pressure.
-She was struggling with back pain and just wanted the knots worked out.
-Women literally go home and cry.

-You should keep in mind that many massage establishments establish internal policies that prohibit their massage therapists from doing any deeper work on pregnant mamas.
-If a pregnant woman is experiencing a lot of muscle tension and hoping the massage will address it, she might be quite disappointed and frustrated by the lighter prenatal massage that is very common at many spas and massage centers.
+Many massage establishments have internal policies that prohibit their therapists from doing any deeper work on pregnant mamas.
+If a pregnant woman is experiencing a lot of muscle tension and hoping the massage will address it, she might be quite disappointed by the lighter prenatal massage that is very common at many spas.